 When I first walked up to Route 66, I felt as thought I had stumbled onto the movie set of Big Fish and that Johnny Depp would be walking out from behind a building at any moment.
 Unfortunately, I did not see Depp, but it was pretty magical to feel how these miniatures bring out the child in you.
 With the church centered at the far end of "Main Street" and buildings flanking both sides, your attention is quickly drawn from building to building, then on to the unique little details that make each unit special.
 From the barber pole, weathervane, and vintage signs, to the combination locks on the mail boxes and the message from "my mom" on the sign next to the church, each of these details makes the community automatically welcoming and intriguing.

 The buildings are usually locked, but the glass windows in each of them allow you to sneak a peek inside and uncover the thoughtfully furnished items that make them come to life.
-(Warning: if you don't want to jump out of your skin like I did, use caution when approaching the barbershop, the real looking mannequins can be alarming if you don't know they are there!)

 The history of Route 66

 The buildings were originally constructed by John Van Buiten who had built them on his property on South Shore Road.
-John, who was in his 80s at the time of construction, was not only a contractor by trade prior to retirement, but also a avid collector by hobby.
+John, who was in his 80s at the time of construction, was not only a contractor by trade prior to retirement, but also an avid collector by hobby.
 These two passions truly came together with these miniature masterpieces.
 Along with his good friend, Richie Koert, the town slowly came to life.
 In the winter months they would plan and collect the unique items, then in the summer months with construction (and as I'd like to believe... a little magic) a new business would open its doors on Route 66.

 After many happy summers of his grandchildren playing on Route 66, and the public wandering in to check it out, the clock unfortunately started ticking — his grandchildren grew up, his dear wife passed away, and Mr. Van Buiten sold his summer residence in Speculator.
 To keep this Route 66 community intact, the buildings and their unique furnishings were kindly donated to the community for all to enjoy.